SvenBroeckling/phasesix-rulebook/published/combat_en.md

 ### Start of combat

-As soon as a conflict arises, time is frozen, and the group determines the order in which the participants of the combat will act.
+As soon as a conflict arises, time freezes and the group determines the order in which the combatants act.

-To do this, each participant rolls d6 according to their *quickness value*.
-The rule of *exploding dice* also applies here.
-The results of the dice are added together.
-The participant with the highest result starts the fight, all others follow in the order of their results.
+Each player rolls d6 according to the *quickness* value.
+The exploding dice rule applies here as well.
+The dice results are added up.
+The competitor with the highest score starts the fight, the others follow in the order of their results.

 > A rogue with quickness 4 rolls on her speed and gets 4, 5, 1 and 17.
 Her result is 27.

-If two participants have the same result, the *Quickness* value decides first, and if this is also identical, the *Deftness* value.
+If two combatants have the same result, the *Quickness* value decides first, and if this is also the same, the *Deftness* value.

 All combatants have no actions available at the start of the combat.
 Actions are only refreshed when it is their first turn.